If you have chronic inflammation, it can cause both daily and long-term problems. But lifestyle choices — including diet — can help.

 Whole, unprocessed foods that are rich in nutrients are important components of anti-inflammatory diets.
 Meanwhile, you should limit foods that are processed and/or come with high amounts of added sugars.

 What Are the Benefits of an Anti-Inflammatory Diet?

-The right combination of factors can help offset weight gain, premature aging, mood swings, chronic pain, and brain fog.
+The right combination of factors can help offset weight gain, mood swings, and chronic pain.
 An anti-inflammatory diet is an important piece of that puzzle.

 Foods That Reduce Inflammation